 In the actual measurement project, the parts cannot be moved and turned at will.
 In order to facilitate the measurement, it is necessary to select different probe stylus positions, lengths and shapes (star, cylinder and needle) according to the actual situation.
 In order to directly calculate these different probe stylus positions and the elements measured by the different probe stylus, the relationship between them needs to be measured and converted during calculation.
 Therefore, the probe needs to be calibrated.

 The calibration of the touch trigger probe is mainly carried out with a standard ball.
 The diameter of the standard ball is between 10mm and 50mm, and its diameter and shape deviation have been calibrated (all standard ball configured by the manufacturer has a calibration certificate).
 Touch trigger probe needs to be defined before calibration, and select (input) probe base, probe, extension rod, probe stylus, standard ball diameter (the actual diameter value of the standard ball after calibration), etc., according to the measurement software requirements.
-Some software needs to input the distance from the probe stylus to the center of the probe base, and at the same time define the number of the probe base stylus that can distinguish its different angles, positions or lengths.
+Some software needs to input the distance from the probe stylus to the center of the probe base in cnc probe calibration, and at the same time define the number of the probe base stylus that can distinguish its different angles, positions or lengths.
 Manual, joystick, and automatic methods can touch more than 5 points within the maximum range of the standard ball (7~11 points are generally recommended), and the points should be evenly distributed.

 The computer software carries out the fitting calculation of the ball through the X, y and Z values of the center coordinates of the gem ball of these points, and obtains the center coordinates, diameter and shape deviation of the fitting ball.
 By subtracting the diameter of the standard ball from the diameter of the fitting ball, the diameter of the probe stylus gem ball after correction is obtained, that is, the "dynamic diameter".